Last updated on

 Each of the three major credit reporting agencies maintains a credit score for every person who uses credit.
 These scores run from 300 up to 850.
 All three scores are based on the FICO score system.
 “FICO” is an abbreviation of “Fair, Isaac and Co.,” the California company that invented the system.
 That is why you will sometimes see the credit score referred to as a FICO score.

-This post will consider three possible actions and their effect on your credit score: filing bankruptcy under Chapter 7 or Chapter 13 of the Bankruptcy Code, debt consolidation, and debt settlement.
+- filing bankruptcy under Chapter 7 or Chapter 13 of the Bankruptcy Code;

 Both Chapter 7 and Chapter 13 are common forms of consumer bankruptcy.
 Under Chapter 7, the debtor generally does not pay anything bank to his or her creditors.
 Under Chapter 13 the debtor pays some or all of the debts back; Chapter 13 filers can pay anywhere from 1 percent up to and including 100 percent of the debts.
 The amount being paid back depends of the debtor’s income and other factors.
 Because most Chapter 7 filers pay nothing to creditors, most people prefer to file under Chapter 7.
 However, not everyone qualifies for Chapter 7 protection.
 If your income is above a certain level, you may be required to file under Chapter 13 and pay something back.